 1919 a Metaphor for Today

-1919 was the year of the “General Strike” – massive city-shutting protests – overwhelming Seattle, Barcelona, Brisbane and Zurich.
+1919 was the year of the “General Strike” – massive city-shutting protests – overwhelming Seattle, Barcelona, and Zurich.
 In Winnipeg, Canada’s “Chicago of the North”, the six-week general strike shut down one of the continent’s largest cities, engulfing an entire country in sympathetic demonstrations and ending in the imposition of the War Measures Act…and a fateful day of bloodshed on Bloody Saturday, June 21st, 1919.

 What began as a strike by metal trade workers and carpenters in the face of unprecedented post-war inflation, soon grew to a city-wide general strike.
 The Federal Government – erroneously convinced that the strike was an “incipient Bolshevik revolution” – undertook strong arm tactics to suppress the strikers.
 The entire police force was dismissed only to be replaced by a militia comprised largely of anti-immigrant war veterans.
 A discriminatory federal law was enacted, which saw the strike leaders and a select group of immigrant scapegoats arrested and subject to immediate deportation.
 The resulting international uproar brought tensions to a boiling point.